utah-cs4470-sp23/class/assembly.md

 If you know a bit of assembly, you can see that this copies 24 bytes from the location of the `pict` argument to the top of the stack.
 Note that you can't move from memory to memory.
 The data has to stop over in a register.

-On macOS, where the stack has to be 16-byte aligned, you will want to add 32 bytes instead of 24.
-Make sure to make the corresponding change after the call instruction too.
+Note also that this code allocates 32 bytes on the stack, not 24.
+That's in case you're on macOS, where the stack has to be 16-byte aligned.

 To call the function, use the assembly: